sankalpsrv/Schematise/Streamlit/README.md

 ### How to run locally – Streamlit app:

-1. Change directory to "Streamlit" and install the requirements (preferably in a conda shell):
-    1. First run `conda env create -n condaenvironmentname`;
-    2. and after that activate the conda environment using `conda env activate condaenvironmentname`;
-    3. then run `conda install pip`
+1. Clone the "streamlit" branch using the following command - `git clone -b streamlit https://github.com/sankalpsrv/Schematise.git`
+2. (Optional) Create virtual environment inside the home directory "Schematise" - `virtualenv Schematise` `source /complianalyse/bin/activate`
-    4. Lastly, run `pip install -r requirements.txt`
+3. Install requirements via txt file `pip install -r requirements.txt`
-2. Run `streamlit run Schematise.py`
+4. run `python Schematise.py`
-3. Clear cache when needed (such as to re-generate XML for the same sections)

 ### How to run locally – Llama-2-7b-chat on GPU:

+    1. Clone the “dev” branch using `git clone -b dev https://github.com/sankalpsrv/Schematise.git`
-    1. Change directory to "LocalWorkflow" and install the requirements (preferably in a conda shell)
+    2. Change directory to "LocalWorkflow" and install the requirements (preferably in a conda shell)
         1. First run `conda env create -n condaenvironmentname`;
         2. and after that activate the conda environment using `conda env activate condaenvironmentname`;
         3. then you can install the package dependencies using `conda env update --file condaenvironment.yml `.
-    2. Replace “fullsections.csv” with the file
+    3. Replace “fullsections.csv” with the file
-    3. Specify your model from HugingFace in Line 54 of model.py - I use GPTQ quantisation because of the larger context window.
+    4. Specify your model from HugingFace in Line 54 of model.py - I use GPTQ quantisation because of the larger context window.
-    4. Run python main.py
+    5. Run python main.py

 ### How to use the Streamlit app: